bymalathi/flavorforge-azure-devsecops-capstone/frontend/README.md

 # 🍽️ FlavorForge Frontend

-The **FlavorForge Frontend** is a modern React application built using **Vite**.
-It serves as the user interface for the FlavorForge Azure DevSecOps Capstone Project and communicates with the Express backend through REST APIs.
+The **FlavorForge Frontend** is a modern single-page application (SPA) built with **React** and **Vite**.
+It provides the user interface for the FlavorForge Azure DevSecOps Capstone Project and communicates with the backend REST API to display recipes, monitor application health, and deliver a responsive user experience.

-The project demonstrates enterprise frontend development practices including reusable components, responsive UI design, API integration, routing, error handling, and production-ready architecture.
+The application follows modern frontend development practices with reusable components, client-side routing, API integration, responsive layouts, and production-ready architecture.

+---

+# 🎯 Purpose

+The frontend is responsible for:

+- Providing an intuitive and responsive user interface
+- Displaying recipe information
+- Communicating with the backend REST API
+- Monitoring backend health status
+- Delivering a consistent user experience across devices
+- Serving as the presentation layer of the FlavorForge application

 ---